knutanders/ahp/README.md

 housing_systems_2023-05-28.ahp.
 This file is used as input for the R script AHP_script_2023-05-28.R that runs the actual analysis.

-Some of the results are visiualized in a raderplot by script radar_plot.R.
+Some of the results are visiualized in a rader plot by script radar_plot.R.